Writer’s Block: Does it exist??

 You are not merely a vehicle through which writing flows (or doesn’t) despite you, which means that the thing you’re perceiving as a creative block is just you getting in your own way.
 This is why it’s important for you to use proven strategies to help you remove the obstacles that stand in the way of your writing.

-Hope you enjoyed this article by Jeff, if you did leave a message and for gems like this join my mailing listand get a FREE task planner.
+Hope you enjoyed this article by Jeff, if you did leave a message.